palomakop/journal/README.md

 - you can use markdown in posts for formatting
 - posts can be private or public. private posts can only be seen by the user. they also don't show up in rss
 - open source, feel free to run your own / fork and customize
+- cross posting to mastodon - optional for each post

 ## first time setup & run dev server